 Our first issue celebrated New York City and its diverse communities, our second issue was all about magic, and our third issue is about dreams.
 Check them out and get inspired to become a Teen Reading Ambassador yourself!

-Issue 3 of Portal Magazine is available online now, and in NYPL branches starting Monday, August 7!
+Issue 3 of Portal Magazine is available online now!
 To give you a taste of what you’ll find in the magazine, we interviewed the Teen Reading Ambassadors, chatted with an NYPL staff member, and compiled dreamy book recommendations to go along with the Issue 3 theme: dreams.

 Read book recommendations for kids and download posters to hang on your wall—all written and designed by the Teen Reading Ambassadors!